-Betsy Martin, Regional Development Director, joined the George W. Bush Presidential Center in 2013.
+Betsy Martin, Director, Corporate and Foundation Relations, joined the George W. Bush Presidential Center in 2013.
 A member of the development team, she is responsible for building relationships with corporations, foundations, and other non-profit organizations.
 She works closely with Bush Institute program directors to obtain support for projects in education reform, economic growth, human freedom, global health, women's empowerment, and aid to U.S. military veterans.

-Most recently, Martin served as Deputy Director of the Women's Initiative at the George W. Bush Institute.
+Most recently, Ms. Martin served as Deputy Director of the Women's Initiative at the George W. Bush Institute.
 In this role, she was responsible for setting and implementing the vision of the Women's Initiative which seeks to empower women worldwide to lead in their communities and countries.
-During her tenure, Martin directed a year-long leadership program for rising women leaders in the Middle East and North Africa and highlighted stories of hope in Afghanistan through the publishing and promotion of We Are Afghan Women: Voices of Hope.
+During her tenure, Ms. Martin directed a year-long leadership program for rising women leaders in the Middle East and North Africa and highlighted stories of hope in Afghanistan through the publishing and promotion of We Are Afghan Women: Voices of Hope.

-Prior to joining the Bush Center, Martin served as a Senior Event Coordinator for the Washington Speakers Bureau where she managed speaking engagements and advance for Mrs. Laura Bush, Jenna Bush Hager, Barbara Bush, and Governor Jeb Bush.
-Martin served in the Bush Administration as Scheduler and Trip Coordinator to Mrs. Laura Bush.
+Prior to joining the Bush Center, Ms. Martin served as a Senior Event Coordinator for the Washington Speakers Bureau where she managed speaking engagements and advance for Mrs. Laura Bush, Jenna Bush Hager, Barbara Bush, and Governor Jeb Bush.
+Ms. Martin served in the Bush Administration as Scheduler and Trip Coordinator to Mrs. Laura Bush.

-A native of Mississippi, Martin graduated from Samford University with a Bachelor of Arts in Communication Studies.
+A native of Mississippi, Ms. Martin graduated from Samford University with a Bachelor of Arts in Communication Studies.
 She serves on the Advisory Board for the Akola Project.